Wen-Juan/Differential_expression_associateswith_degeneration_Microbotryum_fungus/script/README.md

 loop_codeml_se.sh: to calculate dN, dS, dN/dS gene evolutionary rate;

-various R scripts: for each degenerative traits for plotting some of the graphs.
+various R scripts: for each degenerative traits for plotting some of the graphs;

+....etc.